 Whether you’re trying to connect Bluetooth headphones with the Apple TV (or other devices like your iPhone), pair a Bluetooth keyboard with your iPad, remove a paired Bluetooth accessory from iOS, pair your Bluetooth speakers with an Apple Watch, and what not, you may experience various Bluetooth problems at some point.

 A typical troubleshooter for fixing common Bluetooth issues on the Mac might suggest various steps, including changing a Bluetooth device’s battery, reconnecting it, restarting your computer, performing an SMC reset, and similar tricks.
 But, there are still times when none of those tips prove helpful.
 Should you find yourself in a similar situation, your only solution may be to reset the Mac’s Bluetooth module to factory settings, and we show you how it’s done.

 How to reset Bluetooth on Mac

-To fix connection and pairing issues that you may be experiencing with your wireless Bluetooth devices such as keyboards, mice, trackpads, speakers and other peripherals, click the Bluetooth menu in macOS using a pair of modifier keys to reveal hidden options.
+To fix connection and pairing issues that you may be experiencing with your wireless Bluetooth devices such as keyboards, mice, trackpads, speakers, and other peripherals, click the Bluetooth menu in macOS using a pair of modifier keys to reveal hidden options.
+Here’s how:

 After your Mac reboots, its Bluetooth module will reset and factory settings will be loaded.

-If your Mac is using a wireless keyboard or a wireless mouse, or both, reseting the computer’s Bluetooth will cause them to temporarily lose connection.
-It’s a wise idea to double-check that you have a wired keyboard or mouse handy so you can continue using your Mac.
+If your Mac is using a wireless keyboard or a wireless mouse, or both, resetting the computer’s Bluetooth will cause them to temporarily lose connection.
+It’s wise to double-check that you have a wired keyboard or mouse handy so you can continue using your Mac.